Service receives ‘excellent’ and ‘fair’ ratings in annual health check

 For full results of the Care Quality Commission report visit http://www.cqc.org.uk/

-Summary of the Healthcare Commission’s annual performance rating for the London Ambulance Service 2008/09
+A summary of the Healthcare Commission’s annual performance rating for the London Ambulance Service 2008/09 is displayed in the table below.

 |Quality of financial management||‘Excellent’|